Follow these steps to buying a house including find home, inspect, negotiate price, seek financing, sign agreement and

 3. Negotiate House Price

 When you want to buy a house it is important to make sure you get the best price.
 You do not want to pay more that what the house is worth in the real estate market.
-Also you want a price that will fall within your credit score if you have to get a bank loan.
+Also you want a closing cost that will fall within your credit score if you have to get a bank loan.
 When you finally find a used or new home that you would like to buy, the next step is to make an offer to the landlord.
 An offer is sometimes made through a real estate agent.

 You may have to renegotiate because the lender may value the house at a lower price than the offer.
 This will mean you have to come up with a bigger down payment.
 You may also want to renegotiate because the surveyor identified problems that would be very costly to fix.
 This will be the most stressful stage in buying real estate.
 Some people let their estate agent do this on their behalf.
 The seller may decide to get his/her property off the market or may accept a better offer from another buyer.